 - With the new AI, we would have to face moral dilemmas and make decisions that can affect the future of our species.

-- The artificial brain would develop its own distinct, filtered vision, understanding of the mind and thoughts.
-Humans might not comprehend the quick as well as unique process.
+- The artificial brain would develop its own distinct, filtered vision, and understanding of the mind and thoughts.
+Humans might not comprehend the quick as well as a unique process.

 - The artificial brain may need far more energy to survive, which could lead the human race to an unprecedented energy crisis.